Withdrawing the BGP Re-Routing Curtain: Understanding the Security Impact of BGP Poisoning via Real-World Measurements: Extent and Impact of Filtering

 Overall, the results indicate that Tier-1's and Large ISPs filter long paths more aggressively than Small ISPs and Stub ASes, and that AS filtering policies are highly fragmented.
-In a feasibility study on Nyx by Tran et al.'s at IEEE S\&P 2019~\cite{tran2019feasibility}, the authors utilize a distribution of observed path lengths from passive measurement of 2 billion paths from Akamai to hypothesize about AS filtering rates.
+In a feasibility study on Nyx/RAC by Tran et al.~\cite{tran2019feasibility}, the authors utilize a distribution of observed path lengths from passive measurement to hypothesize about AS filtering rates.
 In short, they suggest that some filtering occurs on paths of length $30$ - $75$, no increase in filtering occurs between $75$ and $255$, and paths of length $255$ or greater are almost universally filtered.
-We were limited by University AS provider policy from experimenting with paths over length $255$, but their findings align well with our own for Small ISPs and Stub ASes.
+We were limited by university AS provider policy from experimenting with paths over length $255$, but their findings align well with our own for Small ISPs and Stub ASes.
 For the larger ASes, our experiments indicate that the rate of filtering does in fact increase after a path length of $75$.
-Additionally, our results capture the intuition that larger, more influential ASes would filter poisoned paths more often.
+Additionally, our results capture the intuition that larger, more influential ASes should filter often.
 We find that of all tiers of ASes, the Tier 1 ASes filter most, while larger ISPs filter less but close behind Tier 1 ASes shown in Figure~\ref{fig:tier1largeisp-filtering}.
 Finally, small ISPs and stub ASes filter very little as shown by Figure~\ref{fig:smallstub-filtering}.